Wazuh server cluster

 2019/04/10 15:37:58 wazuh-clusterd: ERROR: [Cluster] [Main] Could not get checksum of file client.keys: [Errno 13] Permission denied: '/var/ossec/etc/client.keys'

-If the log error message isn't clarifying enough, the traceback can be logged setting the log level to DEBUG2.
-To do so, use the following command:
+If the error log message doesn't provide enough detail to identify the issue, you can enable traceback logging by setting the log level to DEBUG2.
+To do this, run the following command:

 # sed -i "s:wazuh_clusterd.debug=1:wazuh_clusterd.debug=2:g" /var/ossec/etc/internal_options.conf